area17/blast/README.md

 -   `name` - Overrides the auto generated name in the Storybook sidebar.
 -   `layout` - Set the component layout in canvas area.
 Options are `fullscreen`, `padded`, `centered` (default).
 -   `status` - adds a status badge to the component story.
 Can be configured in the package config.
 See below for more info.
+-   `order` - Customize the order of each story.
+Supports float values.
+Defaults to alphabetical order.
 -   `design` - a Figma url for the component
 -   `args` - an array of static data used to create storybook fields.
 You can read more about that [here](https://github.com/storybookjs/storybook/tree/main/app/server#server-rendering).
 The keys in the array are passed to the blade view and updated when the fields are updated in storybook.
 -   `argTypes` - an array to define the args used for the controls.
 You can read more about them [here](https://storybook.js.org/docs/react/api/argtypes)